2019 Indiana Hoosiers football team: Preseason Big Ten poll

 Although the Big Ten Conference has not held an official preseason poll since 2010, Cleveland.com has polled sports journalists representing all member schools as a de facto preseason media poll since 2011.
 For the 2019 poll, Indiana was projected to finish in fifth in the East Division.

 Schedule

-The Hoosiers' 2019 schedule will consist of 6 home games, 5 away games and 1 neutral site game in Indianapolis, Indiana.
-The Hoosiers' first non-conference game will be at Lucas Oil Stadium, in Indianapolis, against Ball State of the Mid-American Conference (MAC), before hosting the remaining two non-conference games; against Eastern Illinois from the Ohio Valley Conference (OVC) and against UConn of the American Athletic Conference (AAC).
+The Hoosiers' 2019 schedule consisted of 6 home games, 5 away games and 1 neutral site game in Indianapolis, Indiana.
+The Hoosiers' first non-conference game was at Lucas Oil Stadium, in Indianapolis, against Ball State of the Mid-American Conference (MAC), before hosting the remaining two non-conference games; against Eastern Illinois from the Ohio Valley Conference (OVC) and against UConn of the American Athletic Conference (AAC).

-The Hoosiers are scheduled to play nine conference games; they host Ohio State, Rutgers, Northwestern and Michigan.
-They will travel to Michigan State, Maryland, Nebraska, Penn State and Purdue.
+The Hoosiers were scheduled to play nine conference games; they hosted Ohio State, Rutgers, Northwestern and Michigan.
+They traveled to Michigan State, Maryland, Nebraska, Penn State and Purdue.